Army ant: Sexual selection by workers

 Workers in army ant species have a unique role in selecting both the queen and the male mate.

 When the queens emerge, the workers in the colony will form two 'systems' or arms in opposite directions.
 These queens that are hatched will move down either of the arms and only two queens will succeed, one for each branch.
 Any remaining new queens will be left in the middle and are abandoned.
 Two new bivouacs will be formed and break off into different directions.
 The workers will surround the two to-be queens to ensure they survive.
 These workers that surround the queens are affected by the CHC (pheromone) profile emitted by the new queen.

 When males hatch from their brood, they will fly off to find a mate.
-For males to access the queen and mate, they must run through the workers in the colony.
+For males to access the queen and mate with her, they must run through the workers in the colony.
 Males that are favoured are superficially similar in size and shape to the queen.
 The males also produce large quantities of pheromones to pacify the worker ants.